shuhaoliu/docker-clion-dev/README.md

 # Debugging C++ in a Docker Container with CLion

-> Note: source code is modified from [Cornell CS 5450 course material]( https://pages.github.coecis.cornell.edu/cs5450/website/assignments/p1/docker.html).
+> Note: Source code is modified from [Cornell CS 5450 course material]( https://pages.github.coecis.cornell.edu/cs5450/website/assignments/p1/docker.html).

+> **Update December 2018:** this repository has been updated after the Clion 2018.3 release, which adds native remote debugging support.
+Check out the [official guide](https://blog.jetbrains.com/clion/2018/09/initial-remote-dev-support-clion/) It makes a dubugger's life much easier.
+HOORAY!

 This repository provides a minimal C++ project setup and the Dockerfile that allows developers to debug code in a Docker container using JetBrain Clion IDE.